pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 missing genotypes is unusually high (>5%), or in which the frequency of the minor allele is less than 1%.
-These steps are taken to simplify the analyses of these data, perhaps at the expense of removing some genetic data that might expose more subtle patterns.
+These steps are taken to simplify the analyses of these data, perhaps at the expense of removing some genetic markers that might expose more subtle patterns in the data.

 ```bash
 module load plink/1.90